Link Education League

 What we delivered

-• Classroom context research across usage patterns, device sharing, and environmental constraints
+• Classroom context research across device sharing patterns, environmental constraints, and session structure

-• A synthesized framework for cognitive, accessibility, and developmental requirements
+• Synthesized framework mapping cognitive, accessibility, and developmental requirements by age band

-• Strategic recommendations for flow structure, task sequencing, and feature scope
+• Strategic recommendations for flow architecture, task sequencing, and feature scope

-• Ongoing design guidance to the in-house team throughout prototyping
+• Ongoing Strategic Advisory supporting the in-house team through early prototyping

 Impact